 These are well proven shelters that everyone has seen for years.
 They’ve been around for ages unknown (okay, someone probably knows how old the invention of a tent is) in various forms.
 Tents can be made of various materials in many setups and this will affect their form, function, weight, and bulk.

-For the beginner backpacker, it’s likely most prudent to simply purchase a tent that is easy to pitch, understand, repair, and use.
+For the beginner backpacker, it’s likely most prudent to simply purchase a backpacking tent that is easy to pitch, understand, repair, and use.
 A good, durable bathtub style floor is prudent and a seam-sealed design is critical for waterproofness.

 Moving up in difficulty, tarps are single layer waterproof fabric shelters which can be pitched in versatile ways.
 They may or may not provide bug protection and usually have at least two open sides (head and foot ends).
 Some tarps blur the line between tent and tarp with pyramid designs and tarp-tents.